Geotour Worksheet F Sedimentary Rocks

 1.4 Collecting Samples

 Carefully collect representative samples of each rock type you encounter.
-Label each sample clearly with the location, date, and any observations you've made.
+Because of that, label each sample clearly with the location, date, and any observations you've made.
 Remember to always obtain permission before collecting samples on private or protected land.

 Part 2: Classifying Sedimentary Rocks